hystking/llm-go/README.md

 - bash/zsh: `export OPENAI_API_KEY=sk-...`
 - fish: `set -x OPENAI_API_KEY sk-...`

-If a required key is missing, the CLI prints a clear error (no secrets leaked).
+The default provider is OpenAI.
+If you omit `--provider` and `OPENAI_API_KEY` is not set, the CLI prints a clear error with setup examples.
+Secrets are never shown.

 ## Usage
 - Minimal OpenAI: `llmx "Hello"`